yoyozhik/Java-WebEditorProject/README.md

 4. Implement drag-n-drop.
 5. Make navigation more elegant and support multi-level navigation.
 6. Make the mobile pages more elegant.
+7. Implement advanced listeners to prevent users from corrupting the well-formatted markdowns.

 ==================== Project Usage Instruction ========================================